10-year Plan 2021-2031

 Every three years, Hutt City Council prepares a 10-year plan in consultation with the community that sets out the initiatives and services we plan to fund in the 10 year period ahead.

 Final 10 Year Plan (PDF 6.4MB)

-The Long Term Plan (LTP) is Council’s key strategic document.
+The 10 year-plan is council’s key strategic document.
 It sets out our priorities for the next 10 years, including what we will do, how much it will cost and how we will fund it.
 It is reviewed every three years to make sure it is still relevant and accurate.
-In the intervening years, an Annual Plan is developed to reflect any changes to the LTP that are required for the year ahead.
+In the intervening years, an Annual Plan is developed to reflect any changes to the 10-year plan required for the year ahead.

 What you thought of the plan - consultation